Thousands of Eurovision tickets still unsold

-With two weeks to go until the Eurovision 2019 kicks off in Tel Aviv, thousands of seats to the week of shows remain unsold.
+With two weeks to go until the Eurovision 2019 kicks off in Tel Aviv, thousands of seats to the contest remain unsold.

-While seats to the live grand finale on May 18 disappeared quickly, tickets to both semi-final shows as well as all the live dress rehearsals remain easy to come by.
+While seats to the May 18 grand finale disappeared quickly, tickets to both semi-final shows as well as all the live dress rehearsals remain easy to come by.

 Such a situation, this close to the start of the competition, is unusual for the international singing competition.

-But a representative for KAN said Tuesday that the public broadcaster is not concerned about the situation, and has no intention of dropping the prices for the remaining tickets.
+But a KAN representative said Tuesday that the public broadcaster is not concerned about the situation, and has no intention of lowering the prices for the remaining tickets.

+“We’re not worried,” Sharon Ben-David, KAN’s Eurovision spokeswoman, told The Jerusalem Post

-Adams told The Jerusalem Post that the high ticket prices for the show forced many devoted fans to reconsider attending.
+Adams told the Post that the high ticket prices forced many fans to reconsider attending.

 “I’ve never seen a situation where there are so many unsold seats this close to the show,” he said.
 “It’s particularly surprising given that the venue is significantly smaller than in recent years.
 With lower ticket prices, larger venues have been able to put more bums in seats and much more quickly.”